donquixote2u/MP.sh/README.md

 INSTALLATION

+1) Make sure that you have MPD and MPC installed and running.

+2) You need a webserver running on the same host that will be your music player;  that webserver must support shell scripts  (cgi).
+A sample Lighttpd config file is included above, but it is set up for the Tiny Core Linux distro; yours will vary, but but the important part is enabling the webserver to run shell scripts as cgi.

-copy the MP.sh script to the web server's cgi directory. (e.g. in Apache, usually cgi-bin; in Lighttpd, wherever the config file specifies ) - that's it!
+3) copy the MP.sh script to the web server's cgi directory. (e.g. in Apache, usually cgi-bin; in Lighttpd, wherever the config file specifies ) - that's all!
 If your webserver is properly configured for cgi, calling up MP.sh as a web page should give you an html interface like the screenshot shown.
-A sample Lighttpd config file is included above.

 OPERATION